itsmysterybox/android-lock-screen/README.md

 # android-lock-screen
-Lock your device without using the power button.
+Lock your device without using the power button with just one touch.